techchetan/python/NLP.md

 # NLP processing
 #### 1. Prerequisite for NLP learn
-        You can use other tool also like vs code with python
+        You can use another tool also like vs code with python
         1. Download https://www.anaconda.com/download/
            There are detaill mention on website we need to follow the same for installing
         2. open conda prompt and install NLP related lib